aeon0/d4lf/README.md

 Current functionality:
 - Import builds from maxroll/d4builds/mobalytics
 - Create profiles based off of searches for diablo.trade
-- Complete management of your params.ini through the Config tab
+- Complete management of your params.ini through the config tab

 Each tab gives further instructions on how to use it and what kind of input it expects.